General Liability Disclaimer (GLD)

 How We Use That Information

-We use that information to reserve your rental vehicle and to contact you for
+We use that information to reserve your rental or lease vehicle and to contact you for

 reservation-related matters such as the confirmation, booking changes and

 similar matters.
 We share that information with the vendor inasmuch as it is

 necessary to facilitate the rental or lease.
 By booking with IdeaMerge you authorize